A story about a girl, two boys, and Playboy…

-“Let’s see,” he said, taking the card.
-He turned it over, examining the back, then handed it back.
+“Let’s see.”
+He took the card and turned it over, examining the columns of numbers, then handed it back.
 “Who’d you trade for it?”

-My mother brought home packages of cards from the supermarket, but my brother’s real goal was trading bad players for good ones.
-He would group them according to a secret formula conveyed through numbers on the back of the cards, or maybe by something in the player’s photograph.
-He kept the good players in scrupulous order, refusing to let me touch those cards, though I could look through the bad ones as he tossed them contemptuously aside.
+My mother brought home packages of cards from the supermarket.
+My brother’s real goal was trading bad players for good ones.
+He would group them according to a secret message concealed in numbers on the back of each card, or maybe by something in the player’s photograph on the front.
+He kept the good players in scrupulous order, refusing to let me touch those cards, though I could finger the bad ones as he tossed them in a messy heap.
 The following day he would take the bad players to school and trade them to other boys.
 Somehow there were always boys who would trade away Carl Yastrzemski or Mickey Mantle for one of the losers.

-I could get my own cards and trade them, too.
-But I would not trade with my brother; he would dump too many bad ones on me.
+I could get my own cards, but who would I trade with?
+Not my brother; he would dump too many bad ones on me.
 Maybe I would trade with Anthony.

-My father set the leather case on the table and began loosening his tie.
+My father set the leather case on the couch and began loosening his tie.
 “Who traded you Yastrzemski?” he asked.